davefernig/sortable-challenge/README.md

 - To match manufacturers, first try the manufacturer field.
 If that fails try the first token of the title, but only use this if the price exceeds a threshold (an unknown manufacturer often indicates a third-party accessory, and these are usually cheaper).

-- Assuming we have hit on a manufacturer, we try to match against that manufacturer's product families.
-We do this by checking every n-gram in the title, where n runs through the max.
+- Assuming we have hit on a manufacturer, we try to match against that manufacturer's families.
+We check every n-gram in the title (where n runs through 1 to the size of the longest family name in products.txt).
 Here we allow for multiple hits.

 - Last, we try to match on a specific model in the same fashion.
 If we get exactly one hit, we add the listing to that branch.
 Each token can only contribute to one model – if there are overlapping model codes we take the longest.